A man and his dog hiking in the forest.

 E-path 6

-E6 in Sweden was inaugurated in 1992 and runs from Malmö/Helsingborg to Grisslehamn.
+The E6 in Sweden was inaugurated in 1992 and runs between Malmö/Helsingborg and Grisslehamn.

 The entire European long-distance trail E6 continues south all the way to Alexandroupolis in Greece.
-If you wish to continue south on E6, you can cross over to Copenhagen.
-The trails in Sweden mainly run through lowland landscapes but offer varied scenery.
+If you want to continue south on the E6, you can cross over to Copenhagen.
+In Sweden, the trail passes through lowland areas but offers varied natural landscapes.

-The Swedish section of E6 covers approximately 1,400 kilometres of trails and links together Skåneleden, Hallandsleden, Gislavedsleden, Höglandsleden, Östgötaleden, Sörmlandsleden and Roslagsleden.
+The Swedish section of the E6 covers approximately 1,400 kilometres of trails and connects Skåneleden, Hallandsleden, Gislavedsleden, Höglandsleden, Östgötaleden, Sörmlandsleden, and Roslagsleden.

-Please note that E6 consists of connected regional trails where different municipalities, regions, foundations and other organisations are responsible for maintenance, trail markings and updating information about signage and trail maps.
-Unlike trails such as Kungsleden in northern Sweden, there is no continuous network of STF mountain huts or emergency shelters along the route.
-The standard of shelters, wind shelters and overnight cabins may vary between trails.
-In some cases, there may also be short transport sections between different trails.
+Please note that the E6 consists of connected regional trails, where different municipalities, regions, foundations, and other organisations are responsible for maintenance, markings, and updating information about waymarking and trail maps.
+Unlike trails such as Kungsleden in northern Sweden, there is no continuous network of STF cabins or emergency shelters.
+The standard of rest areas, wind shelters, and overnight cabins may vary between sections.
+In some cases, there may be short transfer stretches between different trails.

 Skåneleden (Malmö – Koarp or Helsingborg – Koarp)

-The second option is to follow Öresundsleden (SL5) from Helsingborg.
-You follow the trail north to Ängelholm, where you continue on Kust–kustleden (SL1) until you reach the connection with Hallandsleden at Koarp.
+The second option is to take the Öresund trail (SL5) from Helsingborg.
+You follow the trail north to Ängelholm, where you continue on the Coast-to-Coast Trail (SL1) until you reach the connection to Hallandsleden at Koarp.

-Skåneleden has many shelters with toilets and drinking water.
+Skåneleden offers plenty of rest shelters with toilets and drinking water.
 The trail passes through varied landscapes and is generally easy to hike.

 Distance: Malmö – Koarp approx. 290 km, Helsingborg – Koarp approx. 165 km

-Trail marking: The trail is marked with blue E6 signs and is well marked with painted markers, direction arrows and entrance signs where needed.
+Trail marking: The trail is marked with blue E6 symbols and is well signposted with painted markers, directional arrows, and information boards where needed.

 Tip: Read more about Skåneleden (opens in new tab)